fsr/ese-website-jekyll/sources/_en/06-faq.md

 _Activate ZIH login:_

-Please use you ZIH-Coupon you got per email at latest on Tuesday.
+Please use your ZIH-Coupon you got per email at latest on Tuesday.
 Simply do it over the [IDM Coupon Portal](https://idm-coupon.tu-dresden.de/){:target="_blank"} of the TU Dresden.
 You will be prompted to set a password.
-This login is tremendously important bacause you will use it on all university services like [WLAN](https://tu-dresden.de/die_tu_dresden/zentrale_einrichtungen/zih/dienste/arbeitsumgebung/zugang_datennetz), [jExam](https://jexam.inf.tu-dresden.de/) (Einschreiben, Noten, etc.), [Selma](https://selma.tu-dresden.de/) (Selfmanagement-Portal) and many more!
+This login is tremendously important because you will use it on all university services like [WLAN](https://tu-dresden.de/die_tu_dresden/zentrale_einrichtungen/zih/dienste/arbeitsumgebung/zugang_datennetz), [jExam](https://jexam.inf.tu-dresden.de/) (Einschreiben, Noten, etc.), [Selma](https://selma.tu-dresden.de/) (Selfmanagement-Portal) and many more!

 ### My email is not working, what can I do?